kofujimura/ERC_TCTC/README.md

 status: Draft
 type: Standards Track
 category: ERC
-created: 2023-06-14
+created: 2023-07-09
-requires: EIP-721
+requires: 721
 ---
 ## Abstract

-This EIP introduces an access control scheme termed Token-Controlled Token Circulation (TCTC).
-By representing the privileges associated with a role as an EIP-721 token (referred to as a `control token`), the processes of granting or revoking a role can be facilitated through the minting or burning of the corresponding `control token`.
+This ERC introduces an access control scheme termed Token-Controlled Token Circulation (TCTC).
+By representing the privileges associated with a role as an [ERC-721](./eip-721.md) token (referred to as a `control token`), the processes of granting or revoking a role can be facilitated through the minting or burning of the corresponding `control token`.

 ## Motivation

 There are numerous methods to implement access control for privileged actions.
-A commonly utilized pattern is "role-based" access control as specified in EIP-5982.
+A commonly utilized pattern is "role-based" access control as specified in [ERC-5982](./eip-5982.md).
 This method, however, necessitates the use of an off-chain management tool to grant or revoke required roles through its interface.
 Additionally, as many wallets lack a user interface that displays the privileges granted by a role, users are often unable to comprehend the status of their privileges through the wallet.

 ### Use Cases

-This EIP is applicable in many scenarios where role-based access control as described in EIP-5982 is used.
+This ERC is applicable in many scenarios where role-based access control as described in [ERC-5982](./eip-5982.md) is used.
 Specific use cases include:

 **Mint/Burn Permission:**
 In applications that circulate items such as tickets, coupons, membership cards, and site access rights as tokens, it is necessary to provide the system administrator with the authority to mint or burn these tokens.
 These permissions can be realized as `control tokens` in this scheme.